Main Causal Inference Workshop

 - Bernard Black (Northwestern University)

 Bernie Black is Nicholas J. Chabraja Professor at Northwestern University, with positions in the Pritzker School of Law, the Institute for Policy Research, and the Kellogg School of Management, Finance Department.
 Principal research interests: health law and policy; empirical legal studies, law and finance.
-Papers on SSRN - Scott Cunningham (Baylor University)
+Papers on SSRN - Joshua Lerner (University of Chicago)

 Workshop Schedule